miklu612/ziprs/readme.md

 # Zip.rs

 Zip.rs is a simple library for writing uncompressed zip files.
+This project has zero dependencies.

 ## Example